successible/markdown-wiki/README.md

 ## Keyboard Shortcuts

 This extension only adds two shortcuts.
-Both are for managing footnotes. `pandoc` must be installed for these commands to work.
+Both are for managing footnotes.
+[Pandoc](https://pandoc.org/installing.html) must be installed for these commands to work.

 - `Ctrl/Cmd+ '`.
 Insert a `url` on your clipboard as a Markdown footnote.
-Your footnotes and endnotes will be ordered automatically after insertion.
 - `Ctrl/Cmd+ shift + '`.
 Automatically order footnotes and endnotes.
-[Pandoc](https://pandoc.org/installing.html) must be installed on your system for this command to work.

 ## Readability